 As we mentioned, the three inside up pattern should not be traded in isolation.
 Instead, it should be used as another indicator to enter a position and combine it with other confirmation tools.

 For example, two of the most popular and effective trend reversal indicators are the RSI and MACD.
-By using these indicators, you can get valuable information about the strength or weaknesses of the ongoing trend.
+By using these indicators, you can get valuable information about the strengths or weaknesses of the ongoing trend.

 The chart below shows how the two trend reversal indicators confirm the price reversal.
 The RSI crossover occurs slightly after the second candle, while the MACD crossover occurs even before.
 In this case, you need to wait for the third confirmation candle to over and close above the second candle.